Dorsey & Whitney was born in the USA, but it bucks some of the trends in its London calling.

 Training contract deadline: 31 July 2021

-Dorsey receives between 130 and 150 applications for its two training contract spots each year.
+Dorsey receives over 300 applications for its two training contract spots each year.
 The first phase is simple: applicants need only submit a covering letter and CV.
 “You have to be quite succinct nailing down your experience and how it’s relevant to the firm” according to trainees.
 “What we’re looking for is a 2:1 from a reputable university,” training partner Mike Cashman tells us.

 A group of partners combs through every application and invites between 15 and 20 candidates to a first round interview.
 “That simply involves coming in to have a chat with a few partners so we can get to know you as a person,” Mike Cashman says.
 “We’re looking for somebody who has a clear interest in the firm and has done some research about what we do.”

 8 or 10 strong performers will progress to round two of interviews.
 This involves writing a reply to a legal problem; a five-minute presentation on a topic of the applicant’s choice; and a final interview with two Dorsey partners.
 Cashman explains “people come across well if they’re confident in their presentation and methodical in their analysis of the written problem.”

 As for what not to do, Cashman reveals “interviewees most often come across badly in their presentation, especially if they’re ill-prepared.”
 Fit is also very important at this stage, and applicants get to chat with a couple of the firm’s current trainees to see if they gel.
 Dorsey makes offers to the two candidates who perform best overall.